 I suffer from back pain since 2013 when I had to move from one apartment to another, back when I was living in Holland.
 I had no one to help me out with most of the moving so my only choice was to do the heavy lifting, cleaning and organising the new home all by myself.
 When I was done with it I could barely walk.
 I had severe pain in my back.
 I went to the doctor but all he could do was to refer me to a physiotherapist and give me painkillers.
 Since then, the pain comes and goes.
 I’ve tried a myriad of treatments over the years to alleviate my lower back pain—some helped a little, others not at all.

-On Saturday 26th of October this year, I woke up to realise I was in agony.
+On Saturday 26th of October this year, I woke up to realize I was in agony.
 It was my lower back.
 I tried moving, I tried lying still, I tried sitting: everything hurt.
 I took some painkillers and it did not help.
-Later that day I went to a professional massages to get a deep tissue massage.
-It was a one hour massage but only helped on my neck pain and to relief some stress but the back pain was still there.
+Later that day I went to a professional massage to get a deep tissue massage.
+It was a one-hour massage but only helped with my neck pain and to relieve some stress but the back pain was still there.

 I have an appointment with my GP this week, I hope I can get a second opinion about it.
 I just want this pain to be gone!

-Update 08/11: I went to my GP and she agreed with the chiropractor diagnose.
-Oh well, now just wait to magiclly dissapear? 🙄
+Update 08/11: I went to my GP and she agreed with the chiropractor’s diagnosis.
+Oh well, now just wait to magically disappear? ?

 Thanks for stopping by and going through this journey with me.